Skip to main content

 Working with object properties

-For arrays containing objects (not just primitive values), use the subproperties configuration to define which object properties are available in the subquery.
-This works exactly like the main fields prop.
+For object arrays (not primitive arrays), use the subproperties configuration to specify which object properties are available in subqueries.
+This functions identically to the main fields prop.

 Query structure

-Subqueries are stored in the rule's value property as a nested RuleGroupType.
+Subqueries store as nested RuleGroupType objects in the rule's value property.
 The match property contains the mode and optional threshold:

 const exampleQuery: RuleGroupType = {